osimon8/CombinatorC/README.md

 - A mathematical expression composed using operators
 - A conditional expression

-Signals used in expressions are interpreted as input signals, and the resulting circuit will include a constant combinator wired to the input pole that initially sets every signal to `1`.
+Signals used in numeric expressions are interpreted as input signals, and the resulting circuit will include a constant combinator wired to the input pole that initially sets every signal to `1`.

-Programs that do not use circuit bindings and instead consist of a single expression will use the checkmark output signal.

-#### Operators
+#### Numeric Operators

 There are two types of operators, numeric operators, decision operators, and boolean operators.